Important: Never manually call

 Always specify token approvals in the

-array, never in calls
+allowanceRequirements array, never in calls2

 Specify Exact Amounts